utdata/icj-class/bootstrap/bootstrap-class-03.md

 Fortunately, Bootstrap 4 has a robust system that enables customizing common elements quite easy.

-- Open up the `/src/scss/styles.scss` filw and paste the following:
+- Open up the `/src/scss/styles.scss` file and paste the following:

 ```scss
 // Variable Overrides